FAQ. All you need to know

 Also, I suggest you take the opportunity to check the date of manufacture of the tyre (it's on the tyre wall).
 There are mixed opinions on whether tyres should be replaced every five years or so, regardless of tread wear.

 If all looks OK, inflate the tyre to its normal cold inflation pressure (only when the tyre is cold).
-Then drive with caution and check the tyre pressure after a while – by checking the LED is not flashing if you have FlashCaps fitted, by the pressure reading displayed on your phone if you have WiCaps fitted or by using a gauge.
+Then drive with caution.
+After a while, check the pressure readout on your app if you have WiCaps fitted (or a gauge if you don't have WiCaps..

-If you are worried about anything you have seen, I recommend you call a mobile tyre service to check the tyre.
+If you are worried about anything with regard to your tyres, I recommend you call a mobile tyre service or the manufacturer for guidance.

 Finally – and this is critical –if your tyre has been run 10% or more under-inflated for a significant time, it could have unseen internal damage – a possible precursor to a blow-out later.
 In this case, you should have the tyre internally inspected by a tyre professional as soon as possible.